How to Convert CSV Rows to Columns Online: A Complete Guide to Transposing Data, Vertical Analysis, and Reformatting Spreadsheets

 City,London,Berlin

-The header row (Name, Age, City) now runs vertically down the first column, and each person's data forms its own column.
-This is the core idea behind converting rows to columns.
+The header row (Name, Age, City) now runs down the first column, and each person's data gets its own column.
+That is the whole idea.

-Horizontal data is fine when you have a few columns, but it breaks down when:
+Horizontal data works fine with a few columns, but it falls apart when:

-- You need to compare a single attribute across many records side by side
+- You want to compare one attribute across many records side by side

-- A downstream system or API expects data in a columnar format
+- A downstream system or API expects columnar format

-- You are preparing data for a chart that plots categories vertically
+- You are building a chart that plots categories vertically

-- Your CSV has many fields per record and is hard to read without constant scrolling
+- Your CSV has so many fields per record that reading it means constant scrolling

-Navigate to wtools.com/csv-rows-to-columns in any modern browser.
-The interface loads immediately with an input area ready for your data.
+Go to wtools.com/csv-rows-to-columns in any modern browser.
+The interface loads right away with an input area ready for your data.

-Copy your CSV content from a file, spreadsheet export, or any text source, and paste it into the input field.
-The tool accepts standard comma-separated values.
-Make sure your data uses consistent delimiters and that each row has the same number of fields for the cleanest result.
+Copy your CSV from a file, a spreadsheet export, or wherever you have it, and paste it into the input field.
+The tool expects standard comma-separated values.
+Try to use consistent delimiters and make sure each row has the same number of fields if you want a clean result.

 Click the convert or transpose button.
-The tool processes your input and displays the transposed CSV in the output area.
-Each original row now appears as a column, and each original column now appears as a row.
+The tool processes your input and shows the transposed CSV in the output area.
+Rows become columns, columns become rows.

-Copy the transposed result from the output field.
-You can paste it into a spreadsheet, save it as a new .csv file, or feed it directly into whatever system needs the reformatted data.
+Copy the result from the output field.
+Paste it into a spreadsheet, save it as a new .csv file, or feed it straight into whatever system needs the reformatted data.

 Input: